omf2/omf2/README.md

 ## Description

 OMF2 hosts collections of Fish shell scripts called "plugin packs".
-Plugin Packs allow you build and share groups a Fish plugins easier.
+Plugin Packs allow you build and share groups of Fish plugins easier.
 OMF2 aims to make it easy to find, use, share, borrow, and adapt Fish scripts and make them your own.
 It also aims to make transitioning to Fish easier for users of other shell frameworks, like [Oh-My-Zsh][omz].

 This repo hosts the `omf2` utility.
-It is a small, dirt simple Fish plugin pack manager that leverages the popular [Fisher][fisher] plugin manager to support its plugin packs.
+It is a small, dirt-simple manager for plugin packs that leverages the popular [Fisher][fisher] plugin manager.
+Plugin packs are installed like any other regular Fisher plugin, and then the nested plugins within the pack are "enabled/disabled" via the `omf2` utility.

 ## Install

 First, follow the installation instructions to install [Fisher][fisher].
-OMF2 requires Fisher, so if you are already a Fisher user you'll feel right at home.
-If you haven't used Fisher, its job is to manage standalone Fish plugins.
-OMF2 leverages Fisher's capabilities to add support for "Plugin Packs", which are collections of nested plugins within a single repo.
+OMF2 requires Fisher, so if you are already a user you'll feel right at home.
+If you haven't used Fisher before, its job is to manage standalone Fish plugins.

 Once you have Fisher installed, you can install the `omf2` utility and the core plugin pack with Fisher: